zenml-io/zenml/docs/book/developer-guide/materializer.md

 # Materializers

-As described above a ZenML pipeline is built in a data centric way.
+A ZenML pipeline is built in a data-centric way.
 The outputs and inputs of steps define how steps are connected and the order in which they are executed.
 Each step should be considered as its very own process that reads and writes its inputs and outputs from and to the artifact store.
 This is where **materializers** come into play.

 ### What is a materializer?